vipin10100001/Personal_Portfolio/README.md

 # Personal_Portfolio
-This is my personal portfolio.This is done using Next Js.
+This is my personal portfolio.This is done using Next Js ,TypeScript and TailWind CSS.